State Revolving Fund

 Funds are currently available for Clean Water and Drinking Water SRF

-The CWSRF financing rate reported in the Bond Buyer 20-Bond GO Index for
+The CWSRF financing rate is determined using the Bond Buyer 20-Bond

-affordability index divided by 200.
-The maximum financing rate shall be
+and “green” projects.
+The maximum financing rate shall be limited to 80%

-limited to 80% of the market rate.
-The DWSRF financing rate is 60% of
+of the market rate.
+The DWSRF financing rate is 60% of the market rate.

 Davis Bacon Guidance